 Up to $3 million per initiative, with between 1-3 faculty base salary lines per initiative.
 Funding lasts 4 years.

 The Emerging Areas of Research funding program supports key areas of research or creative strength on the IU Bloomington campus that are novel or established, but are in need of support to increase the stature of the area at IU Bloomington and beyond.
-(Note: The EAR Program is separate, unique, and distinct from the IU Grand Challenges Program).
+If the research is established, it should have an emergent component that sets it apart from peer institutions.

 The first EAR award, made in early 2017, went to the Learning: Machines, Brains & Children initiative, led by Distinguished Professor of Psychological and Brain Sciences Linda Smith.Watch a video about IU Bloomington's first Emerging Areas of Research initiative